- Casino

 With a lot of applicants coming down the road and a lot of room to fill up, it’s easy to see why Maryland is bound to be quite busy in terms of sports betting.
 Taxed at 15%, sports betting should contribute about $17 million on average every year to the state’s budget for the period through 2026 at the very least.

-The 10 Class A licenses will be distributed to six Maryland casinos, with three going to professional sports teams and their home arenas and one allocated to the Maryland Jockey Club.
+The 10 Class A licenses were distributed to six Maryland casinos, with three going to professional sports teams and their home arenas and one allocated to the Maryland Jockey Club.
 Maryland has picked a very liberal approach towards bringing sports betting online in the state, and that is good news.

 Having so many opportunities and licenses means that betting in Maryland will be off to a very competitive start.
 Sportsbooks will have to do their utmost to secure market share, seek closer partnerships with sports teams, and pick their alliances carefully.